 To attractively connect the addition to the existing house, PSG Construction removed the small portico at the front entrance of the house.
 A sprawling 30 foot wide covered porch , a courtyard and a breezeway connect the addition to the front entrance.
 “This was an afterthought,” Steve explains.
 “Karen always wanted a big porch.”
 White columns and a low white railing around the porch give the brick ranch an attractive facelift and welcome change.

-Only a garage in name, this new space helps keep the Berg family operating at optimum speed.
+A garage in name only, this new space helps keep the Berg family operating at optimum speed.

 Pavers – Booth’s Cobblestones Inc.